voxpupuli/voxpupuli.github.io/_docs/arch_load_balanced.md

 ### Code Deployment

 [r10k](https://github.com/puppetlabs/r10k) is considered the default Puppet code deployment tool.
-Install it on the main Puppet Server and each compiler in your infrastructure and use it to deploy your control repository as needed.
+Install it on the main OpenVox Server and each compiler in your infrastructure and use it to deploy your control repository as needed.

 If you're a Golang shop, you might consider [g10k](https://github.com/xorpaul/g10k) as well.